william20111/firescopeweb/README.md

 firescopeweb
 ============

 A simple GUI application for adding CI's into firescope monitoring solution.
 Very experimental and could be broken as i update the GUI and functions.
-The web services in Firescope are limited but this currently allows you to:
+The web services in Firescope are limited but this application provides the features below:

 - Add CI's
 - Link CI's to Templates
+- Delete CI's

 The option create logical groups and templates will be added when i have time